tideland/go-actor/README.md

 ![Workflow](https://github.com/tideland/go-actor/actions/workflows/build.yml/badge.svg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tideland/go-actor)](https://goreportcard.com/report/tideland.dev/go/actor)

-## Description
+**Tideland Go Actor** provides a lightweight and robust implementation of the Actor Model in Go.
+It simplifies concurrent programming by encapsulating state and behavior within actors.
+All actions on an actor's state are executed sequentially in a dedicated background goroutine, eliminating the need for manual locking and reducing the risk of race conditions.

-**Tideland Go Actor** provides a lightweight implementation of the Actor model pattern for Go applications.
-The package ensures thread-safe operations by executing all actions sequentially in a dedicated background goroutine, eliminating the need for explicit locking mechanisms.
+## Features

-### Key Features
+- **Simple API**: A clean and easy-to-use API for creating and interacting with actors.

-- **Sequential Execution**: All actions run in a dedicated goroutine
+- **Synchronous & Asynchronous Actions**: Perform blocking (`DoSync`) or non-blocking (`DoAsync`) actions.
-- **Operation Modes**: Both synchronous and asynchronous execution
+- **Context Integration**: Control the actor's lifecycle with `context.Context`.
-- **Timeout Control**: Global and per-action timeouts
+- **Panic Recovery**: Gracefully handle panics within actor actions using a `Recoverer` function.
-- **Queue Monitoring**: Track queue status and capacity
+- **Finalization**: Perform cleanup tasks when an actor stops using a `Finalizer` function.
-- **Error Handling**: Built-in panic recovery
+- **Repeating Actions**: Schedule actions to run at a regular interval with `Repeat`.
-- **Zero Dependencies**: Pure Go implementation
+- **Zero Dependencies**: A pure Go implementation with no external dependencies.

 ## Installation